virtualjj/automated-openvpnas/README.md

 ## Caveats

-While this CloudFormation template will get you started a bit quicker than OpenVPN's Amazon Web Services EC2 Community Appliance Quick Start Guide, depending on what you are trying to accomplish further configuration will probably be required.
+While this CloudFormation template will get you started a bit quicker than OpenVPN's [Amazon Web Services EC2 Community Appliance Quick Start Guide](https://docs.openvpn.net/how-to-tutorialsguides/virtual-platforms/amazon-ec2-appliance-ami-quick-start-guide/), depending on what you are trying to accomplish further configuration will probably be required.

-Also, there are no examples of how to connect to the OpenVPN AS instance after it is deployed so the assumption is that if you are deploying an OpenVPN AS instance you know how to configure and connect a VPN client.
+Also, I haven't included any examples of how to connect to the OpenVPN AS instance after it is deployed so the assumption is that if you are deploying an OpenVPN AS instance you know how to configure and connect the VPN client.

 Finally, if you are looking to use Let's Encrypt take a look at my other Github project [here.](https://github.com/virtualjj/automated-openvpnas-cloudflare-letsencrypt)